JoelBender/bacpypes/doc/source/modules/iocb.rst

     arguments in one form, encode them in some way in an IOCB, pass it to the other controller, then decode the results.

+.. class:: ClientController(Client, IOQController)

+    An instance of this class is a controller that sits at the top of a protocol stack as a client.
+The IOCBs to be processed contain a single PDU parameter that is sent down the stack.
+Any PDU coming back up the stack is assumed to complete the current request.

+    This class is used for protocol stacks with a strict master/slave architecture.

+    This class inherits from `IOQController` so if there is already an active request then subsequent requests are queued.

+.. class:: _SieveQueue(IOQController)

+    This is a special purpose controller used by the `SieveClientController` to serialize requests for the same source/destination address.

+.. class:: SieveClientController(Client, IOController)

+    Similar to the `ClientController`, this class is a controller that also sits at the top of a protocol stack as a client.
+The IOCBs to be processed contain a single PDU parameter with a `pduDestination` address.
+Unlike the `ClientController`, this class creates individual queues for each destination address so it can process multiple requests simultaneously while maintaining a strict master/slave relationship with each address.

+    When an upstream PDU is received, the `pduSource` address is used to associate this response with the correct request.

 Functions
 ---------